 Upon graduating, Shure became an assistant at the traditional sculpture studio of Arcangelo Cascieri and Adio di Biccari.
-They were both internationally known designers and sculptors who worked out of their historic studio on Tavern Road in Boston.
-Arcangelo Cascieri was also the Dean of the Boston Architectural Center.
+They were both internationally-recognized designers and sculptors who worked out of their historic studio on Tavern Road in Boston.
+Mr. Cascieri was also the Dean of the Boston Architectural Center.
 From the early 1970s through the 1980s, Shure helped to produce many of the public monuments, sculptures, memorials, and restorations completed at the Cascieri-di Biccari studio.
-A few of the hundreds of projects to which he contributed were sculptures at the National Cathedral, the conservation and restoration of Augustus Saint-Gaudens’s original plaster of Amor Caritas, the restoration and reproduction of Daniel Chester French’s Concord Minute Man, and many models, molds, and reproductions for the Museum of Fine Arts in Boston.
+A few of the hundreds of projects to which he contributed were creating sculptures for the National Cathedral, the conservation and restoration of Augustus Saint-Gaudens’s original plaster of Amor Caritas, the restoration and reproduction of Daniel Chester French’s Concord, MA Minute Man, and many models, molds, and reproductions for the Museum of Fine Arts in Boston.